How Much Hotter Are The Oceans? The Answer Begins With A Bucket

 They approached the nightmare from a novel angle: What if they could compare the measurements made by sailors from different countries, to see if some countries were systematically warmer or cooler in their temperature readings?

 To do that, they paired up measurements that happened when ships were close to each other, so sailors were measuring the same part of the ocean at around the same time, and then looked for patterns.
-The most stark pattern had to do with temperatures taken by Japanese ships in the 1930s: the measurements were too cold.
+The starkest pattern had to do with temperatures taken by Japanese ships in the 1930s; the measurements were too cold.

 But why?
 Chan hypothesized that bigger ships might be to blame — perhaps buckets full of water were swaying in the wind for longer as they made their way up to higher decks, losing heat in the process.
-He analyzed Japanese ship data, and even learned to read Japanese to do it, and found that, indeed, Japanese ships had gotten taller.
+He analyzed Japanese ship data and even learned to read Japanese to do it, and he found that, indeed, Japanese ships had gotten taller.

 But that all ended up being a red herring.
 Bigger ships weren't to blame for the erroneously low temperature measurements.
-The answer was even more mundane, and couldn't be solved using complex statistics or fancy computer models.
+The answer was even more mundane and couldn't be solved using complex statistics or fancy computer models.
 Instead, the answer was written on an old U.S. Air Force document.

 While Chan and Huybers were analyzing their millions of data pairs, researchers Elizabeth Kent and David Berry at the National Oceanography Centre in the United Kingdom had been going through thousands of pages of old documents about the data as part of their ongoing work to maintain the full sea surface temperature database.